How to Reply to an Interview Invitation Email (Samples)

 Thank you for selecting me to interview for the Sales Representative position at Maple Printers.
 I am very excited to have received your email and would like to confirm our appointment on 16th May 20xx at 10:00 AM.

 With more than five years of experience, I have had the opportunity to work for companies such as XYZ and ABC Company.
-As a result, I registered an average sales growth of 25% per year for consecutive three years.
+As a result, I registered an average sales growth of 25% per year for three consecutive years.
 My experience in sales, integrity and interpersonal skills make me a good fit for the position and an asset to your team.

 I am confident that I could quickly assimilate into your organization because of my flexibility and ability to work under pressure.